TheOdinProject/curriculum/javascript/organizing_your_javascript_code/webpack_part_1.md

 npm install --save-dev webpack webpack-cli
 ```

 Note that we included the `--save-dev` flag (you can also use `-D` as a shortcut), which tells npm to record our two packages as development dependencies.
 We will only be using Webpack during development.
-The actual code run in the browser will not include any Webpack code.
+The actual code run that makes Webpack run will not be a part of the code that the browser will run.

+Also notice that when these finished installing, a `node_modules` directory and a `package-lock.json` got auto-generated. `node_modules` is where Webpack's actual code (and a whole bunch of other stuff) lives, and `package-lock.json` is just another file npm uses to track package information.

 <div class="lesson-note" markdown="1">